earthgecko/skyline/docs/flux.rst

 .. code-block:: bash

   curl -vvv -u username:password -d '{"key":"YOURown32charSkylineAPIkeySecret","metrics":[{"metric":"vista.nodes.skyline-1.cpu.user","timestamp":1478021700,"value":1.0},{"metric":"vista.nodes.skyline-1.cpu.system","timestamp":1478021700,"value":0.2}]}' -H "Content-Type: application/json" -X POST https://skyline.example.org/flux/metric_data_post

 GET request
 -----------

 However if the flux instance in question is only receiving metrics on a local network or protected network and you do not mind sending the API key in plaintext, the GET method can be used.

+A successful GET request will respond with no content and a 204 HTTP response code.

 The `/flux/metric_data` endpoint is called via a GET request with the URI parameters as defined below: